secureCodeBox/secureCodeBox/documentation/docs/auto-discovery/service-auto-discovery.md

 ### Setup

-By default the Service AutoDiscovery creates ScheduledScans using the [ZAP Advanced](/docs/scanners/zap-advanced) ScanType.
-It has to be installed in the same namespace as the containers that you wish to scan.
-The following steps will install zap-advanced in the `default` namespace:
+By default the Service AutoDiscovery creates ScheduledScans using the [ZAP Advanced](/docs/scanners/zap-advanced) `ScanType`.
+It must be installed in the same namespace as the containers you wish to scan.
+The following steps will install `zap-advanced` in the `default` namespace:

 ```bash
 helm upgrade --install zap-advanced oci://ghcr.io/securecodebox/helm/zap-advanced